jushyi/D287-JushyGyms-One-Stop-Weight-Shop/README.md

         <td th:text="${tempPart.maximum}">1</td>

 •  Modify the sample inventory to include the maximum and minimum fields.\
-ADDED TO -Part.java
+ADDED TO - Part.java

-    Lines 31-33
+    Lines 35-37
         @Min(value = 0, message = "Inventory must be greater than 0")
         int minimum;
         int maximum;

-    Lines 108 - 112 Setters and Getters for maximum and minimum public void setMinimum(int minimum) {this.minimum = minimum;}
+    Lines 116 - 120 Setters and Getters for maximum and minimum public void setMinimum(int minimum) {this.minimum = minimum;}
         public int getMinimum() {return this.minimum;}

         public void setMaximum(int maximum) {this.maximum = maximum;}
         public int getMaximum() {return this.maximum;}

-    Lines 47,48 Added default values to minimum and maximum this.minimum = 0;
+    Lines 51,52 Added default values to minimum and maximum this.minimum = 0;
         this.maximum = 100;
-    Lines 56,57
+    Lines 60,61
         this.minimum = 0;
         this.maximum = 100;
 ADDED TO - InhousePart.java